lenymo/glennmccomb-com/content/articles/useful-sass-scss-media-query-mixins-for-bootstrap.md

 }
 {{< /highlight >}}

-I don't bother coding in smarts to ensure that the first parameter is lower than the second one but I've never had any troubles with this.
+I don't bother coding in smarts to ensure that the first parameter is lower than the second one.
+I've never had any troubles with it the way it is.

 ## The entire code